 The Graduate Program in Counseling Psychology at Colorado State University has full accreditation from the American Psychological Association.
-(Committee on Accreditation, American Psychological Association, 750 First Street, NE, Washington DC 20002-424 ,(202) 336-5979)
+(Commission on Accreditation, American Psychological Association, 750 First Street, NE, Washington DC 20002-424 ,(202) 336-5979)

 The application and supporting documents for the counseling program must be received by December 1st of any given year.
 For this cycle, the campus interviews for graduate student candidates are scheduled for February 13th, 2015.